 - Hack/Slash has Cassie Hack wear black boots that help her with the dangerous activities she involves herself in.
 They also help to cover up her Agony of the Feet.

-- Indiana Jones: Indiana as an Adventurer Archaeologist wears boots, tough enough for stomping killer ants.
+- Indiana Jones: Indiana as an Adventurer Archaeologist wears Alden 405s, expensive orthopedic boots tough enough for stomping killer ants.
 His teacher persona does not wear them, opting for everyday shoes, not that he'd need them since when he's teaching, nothing "adventurey" happens.